ptrin/openassessit_templates/templates/link-name.md

 #### Suggested solution:

-If it is vauge like, "Read more" or "Learn more", it won't make sense out of context and it must be changed.
+If it is vague like, "Read more" or "Learn more", it won't make sense out of context and it must be changed.
 Or add invisible screen reader text.